Is punishment the best way to improve performance in the Navy?

-- The ship had several key pieces of equipment that that had been reported as broken (because of lack of time, parts, and money to perform maintenance).
+- The ship had several key pieces of equipment that had been reported as broken (because of a lack of time, parts, and money to perform maintenance).

 - The ship had many junior, barely qualified personnel serving in key positions because of the Navy’s planned rotation of officers and enlisted personnel and planned reduction of ashore training before new personnel arrived for their tour of duty.

-- The ship was undermanned because new ships were designed with new, smaller, crews but still had the same work to be performed as on older ships with 20-30% more people.
-This saved the Navy budget money – especially in the time of sequester.
+- The ship was undermanned because new ships were designed with new, smaller crews but still had the same work to be performed as on older ships with 20-30% more people.
+This saved the Navy budget money – especially during the time of budget sequester.

 - The ship had several key personnel left ashore – with no replacement – because they were pregnant.

 - The CO was new to the ship and had little experience with this type of ship because he was assigned wartime duties ashore in Iraq during the Gulf Wars and missed an Executive Officer and a Department Head tours that would have provided more applicable experience and knowledge for this assignment.

 - People were fatigued after several tough evolutions but still had to drive the ship through a narrow, busy straight to get to their next assigned mission.